Dolgarrog: Coed Dolgarrog National Nature Reserve

 The Coed Dolgarrog National Nature Reserve is a wooded area consisting of Beech and Alder woodland which is rare in North Wales.
 The Beech area allows many different fungi to grow during the autumn.

 Education

 Ysgol Gynradd Dyffryn yr Enfys provides Welsh-medium primary education to the village and the surrounding area.
 As of 2024, there were 107 pupils enrolled at the school.
 32.9 per cent of statutory school age pupils come from Welsh-speaking homes.

-In terms of secondary education, the village is in the catchment area of Ysgol Dyffryn Conwy.
+In terms of secondary education, the village is in the catchment area of Ysgol Dyffryn Conwy in Llanrwst.

 The Lord Newborough

 Built during the 1800s, the building in later years became a local pub for the villagers of Dolgarrog for many years.
 In the mid-1990s it became the only restaurant in the village, mostly serving traditional Welsh food, sourced locally from the Conwy Valley.
 The pub closed for business in September 2010, and is now a private dwelling.